beiciliang/aws-bootcamp-cruddur-2023/journal/week5.md

 For the local Postgres database:

-- Update seed data in `backend-flask/db/seed.sql` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/db/seed.sql)) to have 3 users and 1 activity (NOTE: set one user the same as the one you used for cruddur signin)
+- Update seed data in `backend-flask/db/seed.sql` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/db/seed.sql)) to have 3 users and 1 activity (NOTE: set one user the same as the one you used for cruddur signin to avoid potential data conflicts).
-- Create `backend-flask/bin/cognito/list-users` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/cognito/list-users)) to list data of users saved in AWS Cognito
+- Create `backend-flask/bin/cognito/list-users` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/cognito/list-users)) to list users data saved in AWS Cognito.
-- Create `backend-flask/bin/db/update_cognito_user_ids` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/update_cognito_user_ids)) to update users in seed data with actual Cognito IDs if exist
+- Create `backend-flask/bin/db/update_cognito_user_ids` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/update_cognito_user_ids)) to update users in the seed data with actual Cognito IDs if exist.
-- Set `CONNECTION_URL: "postgresql://postgres:password@db:5432/cruddur"` in `docker-compose.yml` cause this week is working with the user data from the local Postgres database
+- Set `CONNECTION_URL: "postgresql://postgres:password@db:5432/cruddur"` in `docker-compose.yml`, because this week we are working with the users data queried from the local Postgres database named `cruddur`.

-Add `python "$bin_path/db/update_cognito_user_ids"` in the end of `backend-flask/bin/db/setup` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/setup)).
-If we compose up the docker and run the setup script, it will create Postgres database and two tables.
-In the `users` table, 1 user with handle `beiciliang` with be updated with actual AWS Cognito ID, which matches the value if we check with `./bin/cognito/list-users` as shown in the screenshot below.
+Add `python "$bin_path/db/update_cognito_user_ids"` to run `backend-flask/bin/db/update_cognito_user_ids` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/update_cognito_user_ids)) in the end of `backend-flask/bin/db/setup` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/setup)).
+If we compose up the docker and run the setup script, it will create a local Postgres database named `cruddur` with 2 tables.
+In the `users` table, 1 user with handle `beiciliang` will be updated with actual AWS Cognito ID, which matches the value if we check with `./bin/cognito/list-users` as shown in the screenshot below.

 ![Proof of updated cognito id](assets/week05-update-cognito-id.png)